 Gold Creek once was home to a thriving population of bull trout and salmon.
 However, today salmon no longer live here and bull trout numbers are rapidly dwindling.
-The past 5 years we have collected data in Gold Creek Valley to understand the causes of bull trout decline and what actions can be taken to save them.
-The data shows that human impacts are causing the creek to go dry each summer, one of which is Gold Creek Pond.
+The past 5 years we and our partners have collected data in Gold Creek Valley to understand the causes of bull trout decline and what actions can be taken to save them.
+The data shows that human impacts are causing the creek to go dry each summer, and that there are actions we can take now to make things better.

 In the coming year, the Forest Service will begin to look at what restoration alternatives need to be taken to keep bull trout from disappearing.
 We have been talking with people about their concerns over restoring Gold Creek Pond.
-Below you will find some of the most common questions that we are asked.
+Below you will find some of the most common questions that we are asked and the answers to them!

 What is the problem in Gold Creek Valley?